jackyzha0/jackyzha0.github.io/content/thoughts/Archipelago.md

 A beautiful dialogue between Glissand and the curator Hans Ulrish Obrist.

-> I can change through exchanging with others, without losing or diluting my sense of self.

 > I still believe that the future lies not with the great powers, but with the little islands, lands, and cities.

 ## Globality versus Globalization